anders-biostat/MethSCAn/docs/tutorial.md

 methscan scan --threads 4 filtered_data VMRs.bed
 ```
 We use the option `--threads 4` in order to run the program on 4 CPU threads in parallel.
 If you want to use all available threads, simply omit the `--threads` option altogether.
-The result is a [BED-file](https://en.wikipedia.org/wiki/BED_(file_format)) that lists the genomic coordinates (chromosome, start, end) of regions where methylation is variable between cells, as well as the methylation variance of the region:
+The result is a [BED](https://en.wikipedia.org/wiki/BED_(file_format))-like file that lists the genomic coordinates (chromosome, start, end) of regions where methylation is variable between cells, as well as the methylation variance of the region:
 ```
 2       3194798 3197978 0.07718534715010719
 2       3379038 3381638 0.08048814475349723